wondercraft-co/wonderplate-shopify-cli/readme.md

 - A basic Vite setup to bundle assets
 - Tailwind CSS
-- A set of scripts to create new components using plop (TODO)
+- A set of scripts to create new components using plop

 You do not get a full shopify theme, you will need to add the required files yourself.
 You can [download Dawn](https://github.com/Shopify/dawn) from the shopify git page. or it can be provided by the client.

 This CLI is heavily inspired by the [create-t3-app](https://github.com/t3-oss/create-t3-app) project.

+For more information check the [documentation](https://wondercraft-co.github.io/wonderplate-shopify-cli/).

 ## Usage